Mxthxrx/22ug2-0178-virtualization-Assignment-01/README.md

 - Docker Compose 1.29

 ## Application Description
-A simple web application with:
+A simple web application to let a user login and check the current balance and expenses balance:
 - **Frontend (Nginx)**: Static page with user registration form.
 - **Backend (Flask)**: Accepts user email + password and stores them in DB.
 - **Database (Postgres)**: Persistent storage of credentials.